 In 1773, librarian Jared Bean published his Old Librarians Almanack in New Haven, Conn., following the traditional format of Poor Richard’s almanac.
 On one page it contained weather predictions and advice on the next.
 But rather than advice for farmers, Bean’s almanac contained advice for librarians.
 It dealt with such topics as protection of books, books to be burned, organizing books and strict rules for who should be allowed in the library.

 One quick read through the Old Librarians Almanack and you might think: This is too good to be true.
 And you’d be right.
-The almanac was a work of satirical fiction written by librarian and author Edmund Lester Pearson who was born in Newburyport, served the library there and later lived in New York.
+The almanac was a work of satirical fiction written by librarian and author Edmund Lester Pearson.

-Pearson swore that he never intended his almanac to be taken seriously as it was clearly a parody, but when it first was unleashed upon the world it was received as a true, historic almanac that shed light on library practices in colonial times.
+Pearson swore that he never intended anyone to take his almanac seriously.
+But when first published in 1909, people viewed it as a true, historic almanac that shed light on library practices in colonial times.